Not All Returns Are Created Equal: Understanding Post-Tax Yields in Real Estate and Private Credit Investments

 Market comparisons are favorable

-When considering tax implications, private credit and real estate investments offer advantages compared to other investments.
-While traditional savings options are fully taxable, investments in private credit and real estate structured as REITs can benefit from favorable tax treatment that can impact the bottom line.
+When considering tax implications, private credit and real estate investments can offer advantages compared to other investments.
+While traditional savings options are fully taxable, investments in private credit and real estate structured as REITs benefit from favorable tax treatment that can impact the bottom line.
 These potential tax efficiencies and competitive yields can make them an attractive option for certain investors.
 As with any investment, individual circumstances vary, and investors should consult a tax or financial advisor to evaluate the best options for their goals.

 ¹The Arrived Private Credit Fund 8.1% historic annualized dividend yield based on dividends paid monthly from launch through January 2025.